Introduction to PostgreSQL Restore Database

 1. Restore SQL script created by ‘pg_dump’ and ‘pg_dumpall’ using the psql utility.

-In order to perform a full backup, we have to use the following command and ignore all of the errors that occurred during the restore by skipping the option –set ON_ERROR_STOP as defined below.
+To perform a full backup, we have to use the following command and ignore all of the errors that occurred during the restore by skipping the option –set ON_ERROR_STOP as defined below.

 2. Restore tar file and directory format

-- We can restore the backed up files generated by pg_dump or pg_dumpall tools with the help of the pg_restore program in the PostgreSQL.
+- We can restore the backed up files generated by pg_dump or pg_dumpall tools with the help of the pg_restore program in PostgreSQL.